New Mexico State University Agricultural Experiment Station

-The New Mexico State University Agricultural Experiment Station is a system of scientists who work on facilities on the main campus in Las Cruces and at 12 agricultural science and research centers located throughout the state of New Mexico.
-It facilitates and administers the botanical gardens, the NMCR herbarium, and other agricultural facilities associated with New Mexico State University.
+The New Mexico State University Agricultural Experiment Station is a system of scientists who work on facilities at New Mexico State University, United States.
+It is based at the university's main campus in Las Cruces and at 12 agricultural science and research centers located throughout the state of New Mexico.
+It facilitates and administers the botanical gardens, the herbarium, and other agricultural facilities associated with the university.